netsuite-upload-org/netsuite-upload/README.md

 Your VS Code project **MUST MUST MUST** be rooted at a folder that maps or corresponds to NetSuite's "SuiteScripts" file cabinet folder.
 This extension assumes the working root is equivalent to the remote "SuiteScripts" folder.

-## Installation of 1.0.x version

-Since this extension is under new leadership, I'm waiting until I get some beta testing on the v1.0.X release before I update the VS Code Marketplace extension.

-Therefore, I'm asking everyone to manually install from the Github Releases tab.

-The procedure:

-- Uninstall Old: If you have a previous version from the Marketplace installed, uninstall it.
-(Command palette -> Extensions: Show Installed Extensions)
-- Uninstall `netsuite-upload`
-- Download the `netsuite-upload-1.0.0.vsix` file from the [Github Releases tab](https://github.com/netsuite-upload-org/netsuite-upload/releases)
-- In VS Code: Command palette -> Extensions: Install from VSIX
-- Update/upgrade the vscodeExtensionRestlet.js script in NetSuite with the version contained within the .zip file from the Releases tab.

 ## Setup

-### NetSuite setup
+### NetSuite Setup

+To be able to push and pull folders and files to NetSuite, this extension requires the manual installation of a RESTlet in NetSuite.
+Through configuration settings, you will inform the extension as to the URL of the RESTlet.

+#### How to install the RESTlet

+You'll need to know how to publish a script and do a script deployment in NetSuite to make it work.
+Consult the NetSuite docs if this is new to you.

+- [Download a copy of the RESTlet from here](https://github.com/netsuite-upload-org/netsuite-upload/blob/master/netSuiteRestlet/vscodeExtensionRestlet.js) (use `Raw` view to copy/paste).
-- Upload `netSuiteRestlet/vscodeExtensionRestlet.js` file somewhere in the `SuiteScripts` folder in NetSuite
+- Upload the `vscodeExtensionRestlet.js` file to somewhere in your `SuiteScripts` file cabinet folder in NetSuite.
 - Create a new Script record for this RESTlet.
 - Create a new Script Deployment for this Script.
 Note the URL.
-The RESTlet URL will be set in `settings.json`.
+- Edit your workspace or user settings in VS Code (see Settings section below) and set the RESTlet URL.

 _Future versions of this VS Code Extension may require that you upgrade the RESTlet file in NetSuite.
-Take note if the extension receives an update, and check back here._
+Take note if the extension receives an update, and read the Changelog._

-### VSCode project setup
+### VSCode Project Setup

+Please pay attention to the instructions about choosing the folder to open in VS Code.

-- Open your local root **SuiteScripts** folder in VSCode.
+- In VS Code, open the folder that corresponds to your local copy of the **SuiteScripts** folder in VSCode.
 The VS Code project root folder MUST be the same as the root of your SuiteScripts folder in NetSuite.
-- Create or update the project `settings.json` inside the `.vscode` folder (see below)
+- You can store the necessary settings either in your global user settings for all VS Code projects, or in a project-specific Workspace settings file that can be created or found beneath `.vscode\settings.json`.
-- Copy the following code to `settings.json` and update with your settings
+- Configure the settings as outlined below.

 ### Authentication

-This extension supports accessing the RESTlet script deployment using either NLAuth authorization or OAuth 1.0 authorization.
+This extension can authenticate to NetSuite and access the RESTlet script using either NLAuth authorization or OAuth 1.0 authorization.

-NLAuth is supported.
-OAuth is attempted in the code, but I couldn't make it work locally.
-I could use some testers.

 #### Authentication Option 1: NLAuth Authorization